Growing & Caring for Herbs

 If you’re unsure about watering, feel an inch or two beneath the surface.
 If you can feel moisture, you can wait another day or two and check again.
 For more information on watering, you can check the Watering section of our Step-by-Step Guide to Planting & Care or even 8 Things You Can Do to Deal with Drought, which has a great primer on how and how often to water during drought and throughout the growing season.
 You can also check your plant tag for more specific instructions or talk to someone in the garden center.

 Herbs do not require high amounts of nitrogen, one of the main components in fertilizer.
 In fact, too much and your herbs will actually show poor growth, flavor and/or fragrance.
-We recommend an organic fertilizer since it decomposes slowly over time.
+We recommend an organic fertilizer like Elements since it decomposes slowly over time.
 Follow label directions or someone in the garden center can help.

 Pinching & Pruning